davidkhala/fabric-common/README.md

 - [configtxgen] configtx.yaml: Organization Name and Organization ID can include alphanumeric characters as well as dots and dashes.
 - The default ApplicationPolicy is `{channel_config_policy_reference: '/Channel/Application/Endorsement'}`
 - [query][blockEvent] blockHeight (got from GetChainInfo) indexing from 1, blockNumber in blockEvent starting from 0.
-- QueryInstalledChaincode/s would not change even after removal source archive, we could refresh it by restarting peer

 ### Notes: Private Data